 The political climate nowadays is polarized into two opposing and extremely passionate camps.
 The positive side of this is the high level of engagement.
-The turnout for the midterm elections of few days ago was greater than ever.
-With dramatic anticipation, the country watched the news coverage of the election results as they came in.
+The turnout for elections is greater than ever.

 But there’s another election going on right now as well – can you watch it with the same enthusiasm?
 It is the race between two different versions of yourself.